|Nutrition Facts (per serving)|

 This rye croutons recipe is a great way to use up leftover rye bread.
 If the bread has caraway seeds, all the better.

-- Heat oven to 350 degrees.
-In a large skillet, heat oil with garlic over medium heat.
+Heat oven to 350 F. In a large skillet, heat oil with garlic over medium heat.
 Add bread cubes and sauté, turning frequently, until bread is well-browned on all sides, about 3 minutes.

 When to Use Extra-Virgin and When to Use Regular Olive Oil

-They can, if their different smoke points are kept in mind, but why would you want to waste a pricey, delicious extra-virgin olive oil on a product whose flavor will be ultimately baked out or cooked out in the end?
+You can substitute one for the other, but keep in mind they have different smoke points, but why would you want to waste a pricey, delicious extra-virgin olive oil on a product whose flavor will be ultimately baked out or cooked out in the end?
 Use regular olive oil in those situations.

-Baking with olive oil is not as strange as it sounds and has become quite the rage because of this oil's heart-healthy properties.
+Baking with olive oil is not unusual and has become quite the rage because of this oil's heart-healthy properties.
 Here are some recipes using regular olive oil:

-- Dairy-Free Lemon Olive Oil Bundt Cake Recipe: Here the butter is replaced with regular olive oil and brightened with lemon and a hint of ginger and nutmeg.
+Dairy-Free Lemon Olive Oil Cupcakes Recipe: Here the butter is replaced with regular olive oil and brightened with lemon.